Period symptoms but no period? Why does that happen? You may be thinking to yourself that very question.

 Amenorrhea also known as absent menstruation is the absence of menstrual periods.
 There are two types of amenorrhea which are correlated to age.
 These are known as primary and secondary absent menstruation.

 There are natural causes of amernorrhea such as breastfeeding, pregnancy and menopause.
 There are also not so natural causes such as genetic disorders such as Turner Syndrome.
-Hormonal imbalances can be caused by low estrogen levels or high testosterone levels.
+Low estrogen levels or high testosterone levels can cause hormonal imbalances.

 3. On Birth-Control